CodeShadowing95/alx-low_level_programming/0x01-variables_if_else_while/README.md

 3- Program that prints the alphabet in lowercase, and then in uppercase, followed by a new line</br>
 4- Program that prints the alphabet in lowercase, followed by a new line.
 Print all the letters except q and e.</br>
 5- Program that prints all single digit numbers of base 10 starting from 0</br>
+6- Program that prints all single digit numbers of base 10 starting from 0